 Photo Credit: Gerry Szymanski

-Glenn Mackin joined the Eastman faculty in 2007.
-He is an Associate Professor Political Science, with a specialization in political theory.
+Glenn Mackin is the chair of the Humanities department and an Associate Professor of Political Science, with a specialization in political theory.
 Professor Mackin joined the Eastman faculty in 2007.
 His teaching and research interests are diverse, including issues in democratic theory, the history of political thought, critical race and gender studies, poverty studies, and the philosophy and politics of humanism.

 Professor Mackin’s current research examines the dynamics by which some are interpreted as incapable of participating in social and political life and the means by which people contest such designations.
 His most recent publications and presentations explore this issue as it operates in recent political controversies in the United states about the provision of social welfare benefits to the poor.
 His book length manuscript on this subject, currently titled The Politics of Social Welfare in the U.S., is forthcoming with Cambridge University Press.
 Professor Mackin has also published related articles in Contemporary Political Theory, Critical Review of Social and Political Philosophy, and in Studies in Law, Politics, and Society.